 Thyroid abnormalities are one of the most common endocrine disorders affecting millions worldwide.
 Thyroid hormones are well known for their role in basal metabolic rate, development and growth.
 Hypothyroidism affects approximately 4-5% of the population whilst estimates for hyperthyroidism are 0.4-2%.
-Thyroid function testing should be considered in all high risk populations including the ageing population, postpartum women, those with autoimmune disorders, those with a family history of autoimmune thyroid disorders, patients with previous head, neck or thyroid surgery, and those with Down’s or Turner’s syndrome.
+A thyroid function test should be considered in all high risk populations including the ageing population, postpartum women, those with autoimmune disorders, those with a family history of autoimmune thyroid disorders, patients with previous head, neck or thyroid surgery, and those with Down’s or Turner’s syndrome.

 Thyroid abnormalities are one of the most common endocrine disorders, affecting many millions around the world.
 Thyroid hormones are well known for their role in basal metabolic rate; however, they affect development and growth.
 The thyroid hormones interact with receptors found in the nucleus of every cell of the body and this interaction leads to the turning on and off of many genes and ultimately to the modification of many bodily functions.
 Therefore, it is understandable that abnormalities in the level of thyroid hormones can lead to a diverse array of symptoms involving the heart, brain, skin and reproductive systems.